GigaSpaces Ops Manager

 In addition to the main services, you can also deploy the following service sub-types.

 There are two types of alerts in Ops Manager, availability and resource.
-Alert summaries can be viewed at the service level, and users can drill through to specific service instances to view and analyze alerts by group and individually, to assess system and cluster performance and identify problem areas.
+Alert summaries can be viewed at the service level, and you can drill through to specific service instances to view and analyze alerts by group and individually, to assess system and cluster performance and identify problem areas.

 Availability alerts describe issues with service availability.
 The following alerts are used: